seq-koala-monitoring/stats-model/README.md

 # stats-model
-Bayesian state-space model of koala abundance and trends
+Bayesian state-space model of koala abundance and trends for South East Queensland